saurfang/spark-sas7bdat/README.md

 ## Acknowledgements

 This project would not be possible without [parso](https://github.com/epam/parso/) continued improvements and generous contributions from @mulya, @thesuperzapper, and many others.
+We are hornored to be a recipient of [2020 WiseWithData ELEVATE Awards](https://www.wisewithdata.com/2020/09/elevate-humanitarian-oss-award-winners/) and appreciate their generous donations.